The large scale structure formation in an expanding universe: Cosmic energy equation

-Thus, the value of $b_\Lambda$ varies from $0\leq\langle b_{\Lambda}\rangle\leq1$, as expected from physical considerations.
-However, in order to check validity of our method, we can use the clustering temperature and connect it to the observational data.
-For example, we know that $T = 12.27 \pm 0.90 keV$ in units of Boltzmann constant at redshift $z \sim 0.2$ (\cite{Mantz}).
-In that case, we use our result (\ref{end}), fix $b_{\Lambda}$ from Fig. \ref{fig9}, and use (\ref{73}) to write $b_{c}$ in terms of the temperature.
+Now we can compare the results of this paper with observations using redshifts for (\citealt{Hong}.
+The value of $b_\Lambda$ varies from $0\leq\langle b_{\Lambda}\rangle\leq1$, as expected from physical considerations.
+However, in order to check validity of our method, we can use some specific values of the temperature.
+These values are chosen to numerically analyze the behavior of the system.
+We can use our result from Eqs. (\ref{end}) and (\ref{73}) to write $b_{c}$ in terms of the temperature.
 Then, we obtain a relation for the temperature in terms of the redshift.
-In order to do that we use the approximation, $\eta=AT^{2}$, where $A$ is infinitesimal constant.
-We can see that $\bar{n}\approx0$ is closed value to the observed temperature.
-It is still interesting to compute galaxy velocity dispersion using our results and compare it with observation that $\sigma_{gal}=1434\pm60 kms^{-1}$ (\cite{Maurogordato}).
-It can be used to fix other free parameters in our model.

-We can also plot correlation function (\ref{cor}) and compare it with the observational data (\cite{Hong}).
-We can find general behavior of the correlation function (see Fig. \ref{fig12}) is in agreement with the best-fit $\Lambda$CDM model (\cite{Hong}), and coincide with $11 103$ clusters, with known redshifts (\cite{Wen}).
+In order to do that, we use the approximation, $\eta=AT^{2}$, where $A$ is a constant.
+Now we can plot the correlation function given by Eq. (\ref{cor}), and compare it with the observational data (\citealt{Hong}).
+Two-side arrows of Fig. \ref{fig12}, obtained from (\citealt{Hong}), are consistent with our calculations, for $T\approx0.7$ (see solid red line of Fig. \ref{fig12}).
+Thus, it is possible to fix the temperature from observations.
+It may be noted that this temperature is obtained from a kinetic theory of gases, with each galaxy representing a point like particle of such a gas.
+This temperature has been fixed from observations of redshifts of galaxies.
+It has been also shown that the correlation function behaves as a power law on small scales ($R_{1}<5$).
+Such a behavior has been previously observed for the correlation function (\citealt{Bahcall}).
+In fact, we find the general behavior of the correlation function (see Fig. \ref{fig12}) in agreement with the best-fit $\Lambda$-CDM model (\citealt{Hong}).
+It also coincides with $11 103$ and $13 904$ clusters (see Two-side arrows of Fig. \ref{fig12} which are obtained from \citealt{Hong}), with known redshifts (\citealt{Wen}).